Shajohn16/OWASP-Juice-Shop-Bonus-Payload/Method-3-Angular-Expression-Injection/Reade-Me-Angular-Expression-Injection.md

 AngularJS sandbox escapes remain one of the most elegant DOM-based XSS vectors — especially in legacy SPAs.
 Exploiting unsafe bindings is a silent killer.

-Let me know if you want similar writeups for Method 4: Feedback Form, or to start a GitHub project board to track these vulnerabilities.